-- 29. Lower leverage and higher required liquidity holdings within the banking system will likely result in greater demand to access credit through capital markets (e.g., corporate bonds).
+With banks constrained, nonbanks are bound to thrive.
+Lower leverage and higher required liquidity holdings within the banking system will likely result in greater demand to access credit through capital markets (e.g., corporate bonds).
 The need for higher lending spreads means that bank credit will be more expensive and hence those who are able to tap the now relatively cheaper capital markets for funding their investments will be more inclined to do so.
-While there may be higher demand for non-bank credit, a question remains as to whether there will be enough incentive to channel savings through alternative financial intermediaries (e.g., mutual funds, life insurance companies) to supply it.
+While there may be higher demand for nonbank credit, a question remains as to whether there will be enough incentive to channel savings through alternative financial intermediaries (e.g., mutual funds, life insurance companies) to supply it.
 Will the less heavily regulated parts of the financial system be able to obtain funding and provide credit to households and corporations to replace the lower amounts supplied by banking institutions?
-Unless savers become highly risk averse, placing their funds on protected deposit accounts, intermediation outside the banking system is going to grow. - 30.
-Due to the higher capital required to be held against risky assets, risky credits will likely shift out of the banking sector to the non-bank financial system.
-Regulations will need to be adopted to oversee the risks in the non-bank sector better.
-An important question is whether bank-like regulation will need to be extended to other institutions (e.g., private equity, hedge funds, real-estate investment trusts) currently viewed as "non-bank" but similarly characterized by high leverage and asset-liability mismatches in maturity, liquidity, or currency terms.
+Unless savers become highly risk averse, placing their funds on protected deposit accounts, intermediation outside the banking system is going to grow.

+Because of the higher capital required to be held against risky assets, risky credits will likely shift out of the banking sector to the nonbank financial system.
+Regulations will need to be adopted to oversee the risks in the nonbank sector better.
+An important question is whether bank-like regulation will need to be extended to other institutions (e.g., private equity, hedge funds, real-estate investment trusts) currently viewed as "nonbank" but similarly characterized by high leverage and asset-liability mismatches in maturity, liquidity, or currency terms.
 And if so, whether these institutions will also be eligible for access to the same protections provided to deposit holders and for central banks' liquidity support mechanisms.
 Alternatively, policymakers may decide that such risk-shifting is acceptable as long as it remains outside a well-protected banking system.
 The key will be to be transparent about what are acceptable risks for various institutions to take and the protections that apply.

-- 31. The extent of credit risk transfer (e.g., securitization) outside the banking system that takes place will depend importantly on how regulation is formulated.
-New regulations have already constrained some previously-used forms of securitization-generally the more complex forms.
+The extent of credit risk transfer (e.g., securitization) outside the banking system that takes place will depend importantly on how regulation is formulated.
+New regulations have already constrained some previously-used forms of securitization-generally the more complex forms-but securitization benefits economic growth and should thus be revived on a safer footing.
 For securitization to be sustained, longer-term investors (insurers, pension funds, and so on) will need to be convinced that the new regulations on securitization are adequate to prevent the abuses that occurred in the run-up to the crisis.
-But if regulations applied to securitization are too strict then originators may not find it economical to originate loans to distribute, potentially limiting the usefulness of securitization.
-A careful reregulation of securitization markets is needed to restart this credit channel. - 32.
-It could be that other institutional forms are used for risk-taking, though they may seek safer ways to take specific risks.
+But if regulations applied to securitization are too strict, originators may not find it economical to originate loans to distribute, potentially limiting the usefulness of securitization.
+A careful re-regulation of securitization markets is needed to restart this credit channel.

+It could be that other institutional forms are used for risk taking, though they may seek safer ways to take specific risks.
 Allocations to proprietary trading desks in banks are being scaled back in anticipation of increased regulatory and capital costs.
 Counterparty risks will be reduced through better margining and centralized counterparty clearing facilities, but with higher costs of financial resources that serve as leverage, hedge funds and private equity funds may try to take on more specific types of risks rather than leverage up on commonly held trades.